 Programme in detail

 The first two years of the MEng and BEng programmes are identical and there is some flexibility to allow switching between programmes, although a higher academic performance is expected for the MEng.
-In the third year you study core subjects including analogue and digital communications, embedded computer architecture and total quality management.
-In the final year the core subjects are advanced signal processing, information theory and coding, management of design and management of product development.
+In the third year you will study core modules including analogue and digital communications, embedded computer architecture and total quality management.
+In the final year the core modules are advanced signal processing, information theory and coding, management of design and management of product development.

 In both years you also choose additional lectures from a list of about 30 module options.
 Practical project work is very important and you will do a group project in Year Three followed by a major individual project in the final year.